imhilla/patanyumba/README.md

-# Patanyumba website
+## Patanyumba website

-In this project, i got the chance to build a web app.
+In this project, I got the chance to build a web app.
 The UI looks like <a href="https://www.behance.net/gallery/25563385/PatashuleKE">this.</a>

 Here's the screenshot of my work
 ![Screenshot](./img/patanyumba.JPG "patanyumba")